Do you use green garden stakes in your vegetable or flower garden beds to stake plants?

 They create more visual interest, adds a little dimension, and provokes conversation.

 They add some cottage charm to the garden, don’t you agree?

 Green Garden Safety Tip #3 – Pest Control Gardening Hack

 I love a garden idea that does double duty, don’t you?

 Here’s a great way to control pests in the garden.

 Do you have earwig damage in your garden too?

-Did you know a simple modification of this clay pot trick can also work to collect them for disposal?
+Did you know that a simple modification of this clay pot trick can also work to collect earwigs for disposal?

 Supplies Needed to Make an Earwig Hotel

 - Use 3 or 4″ terra cotta pot like THESE.